Alex-Sapon/weather/README.md

-# Hello, this is Weather app
+# Hello 👋, this is Weather app

 ## Technologies used